PGBSNH19/molnapplikationer/lecture_07_networks.md

 # Exemplar och övningar.

 Detta är övningar som du äntligen gör själv, i grupp eller i plenum tillsammans med hela klassen

+Use IaC to set up at least two servers on a virtual network, only one of the having a public ip